 Most of us who live in societies based on the Judeo-Christian ethic have an awareness of the Biblical concept of what comes after death.
 In other words, failing post-mortem judgment means you end up in that H-E-Double-Hockey-Sticks place.

 Go into the light?
 Nope.
 I’ll stay right here, thank you.

 Whatever really awaits us after death it makes sense that those who lived in a culture that promised joy and happiness in the next life, rather than one that promised judgment, would be less likely to linger in this world.

-Ghosts are Confused
+Maybe Ghosts Are Confused

-Those who go peacefully and have accepted death may have an easier time moving on, but for people who pass away suddenly or by some violent means it may be a different story.
+Those who go peacefully and have accepted death may have an easier time moving on, but for people who pass away suddenly or by some violent means, it may be a different story.
 For them, it may take a long while even to realize they are dead.
 There may be a sense of denial, especially for those who really don't believe in life after death.